Search

 Menopause and allergies- can cause sinus pressure

-When you hear other women talking about their menopausal experience, you probably started mentally preparing yourself for the hot flashes, vaginal dryness, and forgetfulness.
+When you hear other women talking about their menopausal experience, you probably start mentally preparing yourself for hot flashes, vaginal dryness, and forgetfulness.
 There are so many different ways this hormone change can affect your body, including this less talked about menopause symptoms: a new or increased sensitivity to allergens.

 If your seasonal allergies have become more severe or you suddenly experience a new food allergy, there may be a link to your hormone levels.
 Let’s take a look at how menopause and allergies are connected.